Important information and useful tips concerning the more common aspects of a WSIB claim

 The WSIB is required to help you recover after a workplace injury or illness.
 This means that they will pay for all approved health care costs related to your claim, even if you have not missed time at work and even if you have insurance coverage.

-If you have a workplace injury or illness, your primary health care provider will guide you to get appropriate treatment that the WSIB covers.
+Your primary health care provider will guide you to get appropriate treatment that the WSIB covers.
 If you need help to find a specialized health care provider, you can search the WSIB's Programs of Care Directory by clicking this link.
-You can also access the WSIB's Community Mental Health Network Psychologist Directory by clicking this link.

 Additional information concerning the Work Reintegration process, as well as what happens if your injury or illness results in a Permanent Impairment.